averbraeck/dsol/docs/1-getting-started/example-event.md

   }
 ```

-The first statement increases the number of entities that are being processed.The second statement is scheduling the end of the process; it draws a delay from the `processingTime` distribution, and schedules a call to the method named `this.endProcess` after the delay.
-The methods expects one argument: the `entity`.
-In a sense, it is calling the method `this.endProcess(entity)` after the delay.
+The first statement increases the number of entities that are being processed.The second statement is scheduling the end of the process; it draws a delay from the `processingTime` distribution, and schedules a call to `this.endProcess(entity)` after the delay.

 #### endProcess()
 The `endProcess(entity)` method has to do two things: (1) increasing the available capacity of the server, (2) seeing if there are entities waiting in the queue and if yes, removing the first entity from the queue and processing it on the server.
 The method looks as follows: